D4Mortal/PUBG-the-board-game-AI/README.md

 - Generates random board configurations to compute ideal depth per move for given time/space constraints
 ###### extra.py
 - independent testing of game functions
+###### referee.py
+- A referee program that simulates game play between 2 gaming playing agents
+- How to run: python referee.py *player_agent_1* *player_agent_2* (must be in the same directory as essential files)

-Note: minimax algorithm has been adapted from AIMA library
+Note: minimax algorithm has been adapted from AIMA library, using Python 3.6